HL7/fhir-specialty-rx/input/pages/intermediary.md

 In this flow:

-- the requester submits a FHIR request message to the intermediary
+- the Data Consumer system submits a FHIR request message to the intermediary
 - the intermediary locates the correct Data Source and connection specifics based on information in the request message
 - the intermediary performs RESTful patient matching and data requests against the Data Source, and packages the results into a response FHIR message
-- the intermediary returns the FHIR response message to the requester.
+- the intermediary returns the FHIR response message to the Data Consumer .

 <p></p>